shariq1989/cookbook/content/recipe/goat-yakhni.md

 * 3 [Black Cardamom](https://amzn.to/3E3UAvQ), lightly crushed
 * 2 [Green Cardamom](https://amzn.to/3o9eWyl)
-* 3 Black Cloves
+* 6 Black Cloves
 * 1 tbsp [Cumin Seeds](https://amzn.to/3cXRhKH)
 * 1 tsp [Coriander Seeds](https://amzn.to/3o16wcb)
+* 1 tsp Fennel
 * 1 [Star Anise](https://amzn.to/3I4ayZ6)
 * 2 Bay Leaves

 #### Instructions

 1. In the [Instant Pot](https://amzn.to/3qLtTEw), warm ghee on saute mode.
-Next, add the onions and cook until they become translucent and soften.
+Add the onion and fry until onions become soft and tranlucent.
 2. While the onions are cooking, add the whole spices to a [spice infuser](https://amzn.to/38zcQ2w).
 Set aside.
 3. Add the garlic, ginger, green chili, and cinnamon stick to the [Instant Pot](https://amzn.to/3qLtTEw) and let it cook until aromatic.
-4. Next, rinse the goat and bones before adding them to the [pot](https://amzn.to/3qLtTEw) and frying them on saute mode for about 1 minute.
+4. Next, rinse the goat and bones before adding them to the [pot](https://amzn.to/3qLtTEw) and fry on saute mode for about 1 minute.
-5. Add the water and salt and stir to combine.
+5. Add the water and salt.
+Stir to combine.
-6. Lastly, add the spice infuser to the [Instant Pot](https://amzn.to/3qLtTEw), secure the lid, and cook on manual high pressure for 1 hour with quick release.
+6. Lastly, add the spice infuser to the [Instant Pot](https://amzn.to/3qLtTEw), secure the lid, and cook on manual high pressure for 40 minutes with quick release.
-7. Using a [colander](https://amzn.to/3xB30Zg), pour the yakhni into a [mixing bowl](https://amzn.to/3E5SPy0).
-Toss the cinnamon stick, the spices inside the spice infuser, and any ingredients left behind in the straining process.
-8. You will have tender goat pieces after making the soup; I reserve them separately to make a favorite of our family- a meal called yakhni pulao.
+7. You will have tender goat pieces after making the soup; I reserve them separately to make a favorite of our family- a meal called yakhni pulao.
 If you decide to go that route, reserve 1 cup of the yakhni broth along with it.
 Do not store the broth in the same dish as the goat.
-9. To serve, add the broth to a bowl or mug, garnish with extra ginger, cilantro, and lemon wedges.
+8. To serve, add the broth to a bowl or mug, garnish with extra ginger, cilantro, and lemon wedges.
 Enjoy!

 {{< end_recipe >}}